stormpath/express-stormpath/docs/upgrading.rst

     }

 - The ``/spa-config`` route is removed, you need to fetch this view model information from the logout and registration endpoints.
-Please see XXX and YYY.
+Please see :ref:`json_login_api` and :ref:`json_registration_api`.

-- For Google login, we now ask for ``"email profile"`` scope instead of just email, as this has more success with gathering the user's fist name and last name from Google.
+- For Google login, we now ask for ``"email profile"`` scope instead of just email, as this has more success with gathering the user's first name and last name from Google.

 - The ``web.socialProviders`` configuration has been removed, the social login